 Selection for Available Waiver Services - When diagnostic pre-eligibility is determined, each applicant is evaluated for level of need using a standardized methodology and validated screening tool.
 Admission to the waiver is determined through "most in need status."
 Two key areas are reviewed: 1) Health and safety of the applicant and 2) the applicant's caregiver and support system.
 When individuals are found to meet the state's "most in need" status, the Operating Agency will conduct a secondary review to ensure current eligibility criteria are met.
-All screening and evaluation information is submitted to the State Medicaid Agency's Medical Management Contractor for final determination of eligibility and level of care.
+All screening and evaluation information is submitted to the State Medicaid Agency's Medical Management Contractor for review of level of care.
+Final eligibility and level of care determinations are made by the state agencies including the Division of Family and Children Services for eligibility and the Department of Community Health and the Department of Behavioral Health and Developmental Disabilities for level of care.